Alternate reality game: New developments

 In July 2013, Walt Disney Imagineering Research & Development and The Walt Disney Studios launched The Optimist, built around "a story of Walt Disney, the Imagineers, and other visionary thinkers and their potential involvement in a secret project that sought to build a better future."
 The game culminated at the D23 Expo in Anaheim, Calif., August 9–11, 2013.
 Players participated over a six-week period, using social media, mobile devices, and apps, while visiting locations from the story in and around Los Angeles.

 An ARG accompanying the Kickstarter campaign for Frog Fractions 2 began in March 2014 and completed in 2016.
 Frog Fractions 2 will be the sequel to Twinbeard Studio's much acclaimed Frog Fractions, although the ARG itself is often referred to as Frog Fractions 1.5 in reference to an in-ARG puzzle solution.
 The ARG took about two years to solve, involving clues buried in 23 independent games and real-life locations, allowing the game, secretly already uploaded under the guise of a different game, to become unlocked in December 2016.

 On the release of the expansion Afterbirth for The Binding of Isaac: Rebirth in October 2015, players discover clues hinting towards an ARG related to the game, based on the community's previous attempts to hack the game to discover any secret characters.
 The ARG included location information near Santa Cruz, California, where the game's developer Edmund McMillen lived.
 The ARG was successfully completed in November 2015, with the community working together and enabling a new character and additional content to be unlocked for the game.

 Inscryption, a video game by Daniel Mullins based on a metafiction narrative, including a post-game ARG that involved real-world clues and references to Mullins' past games in conjunction with in-game materials, leading to additional narrative and endings for the game.

 In December 2020, a long-unsolved puzzle from Perplex City, Billion to One, was solved.
 The puzzle focused on exploring the concept of six degrees of separation by presenting a man's photograph and his first name, "Satoshi", asking players to locate him.
 In 2020, Tom-Lucas Säger used image recognition software and located Satoshi, reporting it to Laura E. Hall, who ran the website tracking information about the hunt.

+In March 2026, a viral Facebook post claimed that a plane crash had killed all six members of St. Paul, Minnesota-based bluegrass band The Gillyweeds.
+Subsequent investigation confirmed that there was no plane crash and that The Gillyweeds were a fictional band whose music was AI-generated.
+The fake band had been created by a local web designer as "a node in an indeed quite elaborate immersive story/ARG/treasure hunt", but he received criticism for fooling unsuspecting members of the public with the death hoax.